root-project/root/tree/ntuple/v7/doc/specifications.md

 The `SizeT` template parameter defines the in-memory integer type of the collection size.
 The valid types are `std::uint32_t` and `std::uint64_t`.

+### Unsplit types

+A field with the structural role 0x05 ("unsplit") represents an object serialized by the ROOT streamer in unsplit mode.
+It can have any type supported by TClass (even types that are not available in the native RNTuple type system).
+The first (principle) column is of type [Split]Index[32|64].
+The second column is of type Byte.

 ## Limits